conan-io/docs/reference/config_files/global_conf.rst

     ...

     [conf]
-    tools.microsoft:msbuild_verbosity=Diagnostic
+    tools.microsoft.msbuild:verbosity=Diagnostic

 Existing configurations:

-- ``tools.microsoft:msbuild_verbosity`` allows defining a value from ``"Quiet", "Minimal", "Normal", "Detailed", "Diagnostic"`` for build using the
+- ``tools.microsoft.msbuild:verbosity`` allows defining a value from ``"Quiet", "Minimal", "Normal", "Detailed", "Diagnostic"`` for build using the
   MSBuild system, it could be with the ``tools.microsoft.MSBuild`` or with the ``tools.cmake.CMake`` helpers.